Headroom LGBTQ+ Lounge

 Headroom LGBTQ+ Lounge, also called simply Headroom, was a short-lived gay bar in Jersey City, New Jersey.
 It operated for six months, from November 2020 to May 2021.
 Though it was open only during the COVID-19 pandemic, the venue proved to be popular and offered an array of live entertainment, including drag shows, burlesque performances and RuPaul's Drag Race viewing parties.
 A contract dispute between the establishment's owners forced its abrupt closure days before the 2021 Memorial Day weekend.
-Critics praised the quality of Headroom's shows and noted its value as a safe space for the local LGBT community.
+Critics praised the quality of Headroom's shows and noted its value as a safe space for the local LGBTQ community.

 Description

 Located at 150 Bay Street in Jersey City, New Jersey, Headroom LGBTQ+ Lounge was co-owned by Joseph Cameron and Howard Brunner.
-During its period of operation, it was the only LGBT venue in the city with a dedicated performance stage.
+During its period of operation, it was the only LGBTQ venue in the city with a dedicated performance stage.
 It hosted drag shows several nights a week, featuring both local artists and internationally known names from RuPaul's Drag Race.
 Weekend drag brunches and occasional burlesque events were also on offer.
 Once a month, the bar ran a show called "A Trans-elebration", which starred and celebrated transgender performers.
 When season 13 of Drag Race aired live, Headroom held viewing parties hosted by the season's fifth-place contestant, Olivia Lux.